 Sensible IF plans usually have fasting periods not longer than 30 hours alternated with 4-12 hours feeding periods and work even better when they include a workout schedule.

-The fasting phases show the opposite: the first phase lasts approximately 6 hours, time during which the body uses nutrients from the last meal, absorbed from the intestinal tract.
+The fasting phases show the opposite: the first phase lasts approximately 6 hours, the time during which the body uses nutrients from the last meal, absorbed from the intestinal tract.
 The second phase can last up to 48 hours and even more.
-During this period the body uses glycogen stored in muscle and liver tissue to fuel the brain with glucose.
+During this period, the body uses glycogen stored in muscle and liver tissue to fuel the brain with glucose.

 Fat (adipose tissue) starts to be converted into fatty acids a few hours later.
 Within 10 hours, half of the muscle fuel comes from fat.
 Starvation only occurs when the body’s fat stores are depleted.
 That is when our body starts using protein (found in muscle tissue) and can have serious negative health effects starting with the function of organs.
 This process usually begins after several days of fasting and cannot be “forced” by any IF regimen.

-Intermittent fasting may be a solution for many people, nonetheless consulting a physician before adopting any form of IF is advisable.
-Moreover, fasting is not recommended in certain cases, such as children under 18 years, diabetics and pregnant women.
+Intermittent fasting may be a solution for many people; nonetheless consulting a physician before adopting any form of IF is advisable.
+Moreover, fasting is not recommended in certain cases, such as children under 18 years, diabetics, and pregnant women.
 Choosing and following the right plan for you should be done under the supervision of a trained nutritionist.